alanbsmith/babel-plugin-react-add-property/README.md

-# Babel Plugin React Add Properties
+# Babel Plugin React Add Property

-## 🚨 Note 🚨

-_This lib is still a WIP and not pushed up to npm.
-You can test the module out by pulling it down locally and running `yarn link` in your local repos._

 ## Overview

 This is a small Babel plugin for adding data attributes to React JSX elements.
 I created this plugin to add meaningful identifiers for styled components.
 This allows our components to have a designated attribute for end-to-end integration tests (without having to add them manually).

 <table>
   <thead>